Volunteer with elephants in South Africa

 Work closely with rescued elephants, the animal that they say will “never forget”.
 Become part of a remarkable volunteer journey to research, rehabilitate and conserve these gentle giants, helping them to lead the life that they deserve.

 The number of elephants in South Africa is dwindling.
 The combined threat from poaching and habitat loss means that, in parts of the country where elephants used to thrive, they are now all but extinct.
-Oyster is working closely with a team of committed researchers and conservationists whose aim is to reintroduce elephants to one such area, contributing to the reversal of this tragic trend.
+Oyster is working closely with a team of committed researchers and conservationists whose aim is to reintroduce elephants to one such area.

 What will I be doing?